fratajcz/speos/docs/source/configuration.rst

             type: gcn
             kwargs: {aggr: max}

 This little snipped changes the neighborhood aggregation keyword of the GCN layer from :obj:`mean` (the default) to :obj:`max`.
-However, Speos also supports the passing of more sophisitcated keywords, such as classes imported from either `pyg_nn <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#convolutional-layers>`_ or (PyTorch) `nn <https://pytorch.org/docs/1.8.1/nn.html>`_:
+However, Speos also supports the passing of more sophisitcated keywords, such as classes imported from either `pyg_nn <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#convolutional-layers>`_ or (PyTorch) `nn <https://pytorch.org/docs/1.8.1/nn.html>`_.
+For example, the FiLM layer from PyTorch Geometric by default uses a single linear layer of shape :obj:`(hidden_dim, 2 * hidden_dim)` for it's feature wise linear modulation. by using its :obj:`nn` keyword, we can input arbitrary other neural networks, like the PyTorch Geometric MLP class with two layers (one with shape :obj:`(hidden_dim, 1.5 * hidden_dim)` and one with shape :obj:`(1.5 *hidden_dim, 2 * hidden_dim)`):

 .. code-block:: text
     :linenos: